blabrador/flower_celeba/README.md

     - For analysis comparison and debug purposes, I have also implemented a Pytorch DataLoader that samples data from the whole dataset.

 - In *flwr_mobilenet_celeba.py* the rest of the code for this challenge is wrriten.
-    - The class *MobileNet* loads a pre-trained MobileNetV2 and freezes it's feature extractor.
+    - The class *MobileNet* loads a pre-trained MobileNetV2 and freezes its feature extractor.
     - It defines a new classifier head for binary classification ("Smiling" or not)
     - Implementation of Flower-based federated learning simulation.
 - *mobilenet_celeba.py* has the code for tackling the task in a non-federated strategy is shown for debugging purposes and results comparisons.